beyarkay/masters-thesis/02_background.md

 summed together to get the total loss.

-Calculating whether or not the elements are identical is done via the expression $- p_i \log q_i$.
-This expression encodes the idea that if the true class is 1, then the loss is the log of the predicted label for that class (which is negated because a log of a value between 0 and 1 is negative, and we want non-negative loss).
+Calculating whether or not the elements are identical is done via the expression $- p_i \log q_i$ which encodes the idea that if the true class is 1, then the loss is the log of the predicted label for that class.

 If the predicted label is close to 1, then the log of that predicted label will be close to 0 and thus the loss will be close to 0.
 However, if the